Spaulding Ridge Opens Office in Jaipur, India, to Respond to Growing Demand; Sumit Jain Hired as India Delivery Leader

 CHICAGO, July 22, 2021 /PRNewswire/ -- Spaulding Ridge, the market leader in cloud advisory and implementation, has announced the opening of its India office in Jaipur with the hiring of Sumit Jain as India Delivery Leader.

 "The opening of the Jaipur office is in response to the growing demand we are seeing globally.
-With the addition of our India leader, Sumit Jain – and drawing on local resources - we will be further enabling our services to companies regardless of location, while helping to stimulate the local economy," Jay Laabs, CEO, says of the new office.
+With the addition of our India leader, Sumit Jain – and drawing on local resources - we will be further enabling our services to companies regardless of location, while helping to stimulate the local economy," Jay Laabs, CEO of Spaulding Ridge, says of the new office.
 "This is a strong testament of Spaulding Ridge's commitment to serving clients across the globe."

 Sumit Jain, India Delivery Leader